C1 metabolism in trees.

 Kolby J. Jardine

 Lawrence Berkeley National Laboratory (LBNL), Climate and Ecosystem Sciences Division

-This material is based upon work supported as part of the GoAmazon 2014/5 and the Next Generation Ecosystem Experiments-Tropics (NGEE-Tropics) funded by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research through contract No. DE-AC02-05CH11231 to LBNL, as part of DOE's Terrestrial Ecosystem Science Program.
-Additional funding for this research was provided by the Brazilian Conselho Nacional de Desenvolvimento CientÃfico e TecnolÃ³gico (CNPq).
+This material is based on work supported as part of the GoAmazon 2014/5 and the Next-Generation Ecosystem Experiments (NGEE)–Tropics project funded by the Terrestrial Ecosystem Science Program of the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, through Contract No. DE-AC02-05CH11231 to LBNL.
+Additional funding for this research was provided by the Brazilian Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq).

-Jardine, K. et al. 2017.
-“Integration of C1 and C2 Metabolism in Trees,” International Journal of Molecular Sciences, 18, 2045.
-DOI:10.3390/ijms18102045.
+Jardine, K. et al. "Integration of C1 and C2 metabolism in trees."
+International Journal of Molecular Sciences 18(10), 2045 (2017).
+[DOI:10.3390/ijms18102045].

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants